The Heavy Metal Problem in Greens Powders — and 2025’s Cleanest Options

 Price & Value: 11/15

-This is a true greens-first formula: organic grasses (wheatgrass, barley grass), spirulina, chlorella, and a supporting cast of veggie powders.
-It skips the kitchen-sink approach of stuffing in every possible herb and “superfood,” which reduces the temptation to underdose important ingredients.
+Formula quality: A true greens-first formula: organic grasses (wheatgrass, barley grass), spirulina, chlorella, and a supporting cast of veggie powders, plus adaptogens like ashwagandha and matcha for natural energy.
+It skips the kitchen-sink approach, which reduces the temptation to underdose important ingredients.

-Flavor is what you’d expect from a serious greens powder — grassy, slightly earthy, and more palatable in cold water or alongside citrus.
-Most reviewers who know what a greens powder should taste like find it smooth, with minimal grit.
-It disappears nicely into a smoothie with frozen fruit, yogurt, and a squeeze of lemon.
+Taste and use: Grassy, slightly earthy, and more palatable in cold water or alongside citrus.
+Most reviewers find it smooth with minimal grit.
+Best in a smoothie with frozen fruit and a squeeze of lemon.

-Best for: People who want a daily greens powder anchored in an athletic-grade testing framework and are willing to accept a less “juice-bar sweet” flavor in exchange for a cleaner formula.
+Best for: People who want a daily greens powder anchored in an athletic-grade testing framework and are willing to accept a less sweet flavor in exchange for a cleaner formula.

 Buy Now On Amazon

-2. Antler Farms Superfood Organic Chlorella – Best Minimalist, Single-Ingredient Option
+2. Antler Farms New Zealand Super Greens — Best Minimalist Four-Ingredient Option

 Scorecard (Base 78/100)